aniruddharoyarka/ChasePup/README.md

 ## Features
 - **Auto Running Mechanic:** The puppy keeps moving forward automatically that allows the players to focus on timing their jump.
 - **Click to Jump:** Simple and accessible control to jump.
-- **COllectibles:** Bones can be redeemed to revive the puppy and stars are necessary to unlock levels.
+- **Collectibles:** Bones can be redeemed to revive the puppy and stars are necessary to unlock levels.